Skip to content

 We will quickly get into trouble when we prioritize getting rich above other things in our lives.
 And that’s what the Bible means when it says the love of money is the root of all evil.

 It should be obvious that when we prioritize acquiring money above God we’ll get into trouble.
 In fact, when we prioritize anything above God there will be problems for us.
-The way Jesus explained it is that when we prioritize God first everything else will be provided for us.
+The way Jesus explained it is that when we prioritize God and His Kingdom first everything else will be provided for us.

 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.